 Go the extra mile

 Although we’re proud of our multilingual platform, we know that our users publish in dozens of different languages every day.
 As a result, we work hard to offer options like RTL reading mode that make managing multilanguage digital publications smoother.
-But if there’s something missing to make your translated content really shine, you can add it to our viewer by creating a custom Skin.
+But if there’s something missing to make your translated content really shine, you can add it to our viewer by creating a custom theme.

-For example, custom Skins allow you to control the tooltip text that labels different buttons in the viewer.
+For example, custom themes allow you to control the tooltip text that labels different buttons in the viewer.
 That means you can translate the publication viewer into the language of your choice with only a few lines of code, as the tutorial below shows:

 💡 TIP: Access to Elements is an exclusive feature of our PLATINUM plan.
 To test it out yourself, request a two-week free trial today!